melsod/OCSWinter2020/README.md

 ### First Steps

-Although this experiment greatly deviates from the this source, we are indebted to [Matt Crump](https://github.com/CrumpLab) and particularially his example experiments found [here](https://github.com/CrumpLab/jspsychrexamples) for getting our experiment running.
+Although this experiment greatly deviates from the this source, we are indebted to [Matt Crump](https://github.com/CrumpLab) and particularly his example experiments found [here](https://github.com/CrumpLab/jspsychrexamples) for getting our experiment running.

 The easiest way to reproduce these results is to fork this repository into your own account and then clone it (so that it is saved locally on your machine).
 If you understand these instructions then you can skip to the section [Reproducibility](#reproducibility), otherwise we'll explain how to do that: